The Bristolian (train): Headboard

 Three different headboard designs were used.
 Under the GWR there was no headboard, although the three-digit GWR train reporting number was carried: 016, 116 (down trains from London), 470, 473 (up trains from Bristol).
 When the first post-war BR Bristolian was reintroduced in 1951 there was still no headboard.

 The first headboard was introduced in 1953.
 This used a standard BR Type 3 plate design in black, with polished aluminium letters.
 As this was the Coronation year, this plate was adorned with a coronation crest.

 On 11 June 1956 the headboard design was changed to the new Western Region style of painted brown letters on a cream board, surmounted by the crests of London and Bristol.
 A headboard was rarely carried in the final years after 1962, until the final run on 12 June 1965.

 Bristol Pullman

-In 1960 BR Western Region introduced an all-pullman Blue Pullman set running between Paddington and Bristol, and this was considered the premier train between the two cities, even though the timing was slightly slower than The Bristolian.
+In 1960 the BR Western Region introduced an all-pullman Blue Pullman set running between Paddington and Bristol, and this was considered the premier train between the two cities, even though the timing was slightly slower than The Bristolian.
 The first Bristol Pullman ran on 12 September 1960, and in the up direction after leaving Bristol Temple Meads, it called at Bath at 8.00am, and arrived at Paddington by 9.30am.
 The last service was on 5 May 1973.